fer-nando-machado/react-deutschbox/README.md

 ## Dependencies

-Optionally, when importing this npm package, you can link the [`Press Start 2P`](https://fonts.google.com/specimen/Press+Start+2P) font to view it on your app.
+Optionally, when importing this npm package, you can link the [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) so you can view it on your app.

 ```html
 <link